DigitalPublishingToolkit/TOD18-Geoblocking/md/01LobatoIntroduction.md

 ...

-# The new video geography:An introduction to Geoblocking and Global Video Culture
+# The New Video Geography: An Introduction To Geoblocking and Global Video Culture

 ###Ramon Lobato###